aidanmelen/terraform-aws-security-group-v2/README.md

 Ingress and egress rules can be configured in a variety of ways:

 - Customer ingress/egress rules.
-Customer rules for security groups are analogous to [AWS customer policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) for IAM.
+These are analogous to [AWS customer policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) for IAM.
-- Managed ingress/egress rules (e.g. `all-all`, `https-443-tcp`, `postgresql-tcp`, and `ssh-tcp`  just to name a few.).
+- Managed ingress/egress rules (e.g. `all-all`, `https-443-tcp`, `postgresql-tcp`, and `ssh-tcp` just to name a few).
 Please see [rules.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/rules.tf) for the complete list of managed rules.
-Managed rules for security groups are analogous to [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) for IAM.
+These analogous to [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) for IAM.
 - Common egress/egress for common scenarios sech as `all-all-from-self`, `https-tcp-from-public`, and `all-all-to-public` just to name a few.
 Please see [rules.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/rules.tf) for the complete list of common rules.
-- Computed ingress/egress rules for manage Security Group rules that reference unknown values such as: `aws_vpc.vpc.cidr_blocks`, `aws_security_group.sg.id`, etc. computed rules support all customer, managed, and common rules.
+- Computed ingress/egress rules even when inputs reference [unknown values](https://github.com/hashicorp/terraform/issues/30937) such as: `aws_vpc.vpc.cidr_blocks`, `aws_security_group.sg.id`, etc. computed rules support all customer, managed, and common rules.
+- Matrix ingress/egress rules (i.e. a matrix of security group rules for every permutation of customer/managed rules to source/destination.
 - Conditionally create security group and/or all required security group rules.

 What's more, this module was modeled after the [terraform-aws-modules/terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group#features) module and aims to have feature parody.
 Please see the [Acknowledgments](https://github.com/aidanmelen/terraform-aws-security-group-v2/blob/main/README.md#acknowledgments) section for more information.